The UEFA Champions League Final is coming to the National Stadium of Wales (The Principality Stadium), Cardiff on Saturday 3 June.

 After 23:00 there will be no train services running from Cardiff to:

-A post-match queueing system will be in place at Cardiff Central and Cardiff Queen Street after the match to get everyone home safely.
-Detailed maps will be available here nearer the event
+A post-match queuing system will be in place at Cardiff Central and Cardiff Queen Street after the match to get everyone home safely.

 At this free event, you can see the UEFA Champions League trophy, watch some football matches on a floating pitch and enjoy the festival atmosphere.
 Cardiff Bay services are expected to be busier during this festival and crowd management will be in place.